Diving with Scalloped Hammerhead Sharks

 Pregnancy lasts between 9 and 10 months.
 Around the March to August period, females will travel to shallow, protected waters to give birth.
 The pups (normally between 15 and 30 of them) are born live which is unusual for sharks most of whom lay eggs.

 Larger sharks will prey on a small or injured scalloped hammerhead shark, while there are no major predators of the adults of this species.

 Hammerheads, particularly the scalloped variety are found in all tropical and warm temperate seas, from coastal areas near continents to oceanic islands far offshore.

 As a general rule single sightings tend to occur more frequently near to the shore whereas oceanic islands and sea-mounts are really where you want to be to experience a school in all their glory.
-Cocos Island off Costa Rica, the Galapagos Islands, Socorro in Mexico, Madivaru Corner in the Maldives, Komodo National Park in Indonesia, and the coast of Malaysian Borneo which features oceanic islands and deep water atolls such as Layang Layang, are among the best locations for sightings.
+Cocos Island off Costa Rica, the Galapagos Islands, Socorro in Mexico, Madivaru Corner in the Maldives, and the coast of Malaysian Borneo which features oceanic islands and deep water atolls such as Layang Layang, are among the best locations for sightings.
 Komodo is also an area where nutrient-rich deep sea upwellings mean big pelagics such as the hammerhead shark are regular visitors.